CaitlinSwickard/10-JS-code-snippets/readme.md

 To see functions working in the console:
 - open up a web page
 - right click to inspect, and open up dev tools
-- copy and past code in the console and press enter
+- copy and paste code in the console and press enter
 - you should see the console log for the function you pasted